ailanBR/lob-asset-management/README.md

 1. Read B3 prices
 2. Turn solution on API or CronJob
-3. Get market price
-4. Register new historical price in asset
+3. Register new historical price in asset
-5.
+4. Register Alpha API ticket in asset

 ## DRs